ninjadev64/puredarwin-wiki/docs/For developers/Disk_images.md

 ### Mounting DMGs on PureDarwin
 It looks like compressed DMGs (UDIF) cannot readily be mounted on PureDarwin since Darwin lacks the neccessary frameworks (e.g., DiskImages.framework) and/or kernel extensions (e.g., IOHDIXController.kext and its plug-ins) that Mac OS X uses for this purpose.

-<span style="color:rgb(255,0,0)">IOHDIXController.kext used to be [distributed](https://github.com/PureDarwin/PureDarwin/wiki/BinaryDrivers) with Darwin under the Apple Binary License.
-Perhaps that's what we need to do for PureDarwin as well.</span>
+IOHDIXController.kext used to be [distributed](https://github.com/PureDarwin/PureDarwin/wiki/BinaryDrivers) with Darwin under the Apple Binary License.
+Perhaps that's what we need to do for PureDarwin as well.

 ### vndevice
 Using the raw BSD vndevice would mean that we cannot seemingly use compressed DMGs (UDIF).